phac-nml/metadatatransformation/README.md

 - `--metadata_16_header`: names the metadata_16 column header
 - `--earliest_header`: names the earliest date column header and related output columns

 The above parameters will only affect the `results.csv` file and not the information returned to IRIDA Next.
 The earliest date column will be reported as `calc_earliest_date` in `results.csv`, `transformation.csv`, and the `iridanext.output.json` file, which is returned to IRIDA Next.
+The metadata headers are automatically converted to lowercase.

 ### Assumptions